MetanoKid/coding-scars/_drafts/log-window-1.md

 </Window>
 {% endhighlight %}

-After drag-and-dropping some of the controls in the `Toolbox` panel into the designer and configuring some of them, I have this markup:
+After drag-and-dropping some of the controls from the `Toolbox` panel into the Designer and configuring some of them, we'll have this markup:

 {% highlight xml %}
 <Window x:Class="LogWindowUI.MainWindow"